 An Eloqua client wanted to measure the way Eloqua was helping impact opportunities and leads, but their CRM integration did not support reporting for that data.
 So we had to figure out other indirect ways using lead scoring snapshots to measure the impact of the nurture.

 Out of the box, neither Marketo nor Eloqua have deep support for measuring email or campaign level metrics over time.
 You are able to compare individual emails and campaigns, but can’t really compare a nurture track over a long period of time.
 Neither tool really gives you the trending data to answer the questions you want to know, which are “What do I do with my assets and nurtures?” and “What has been effective to date?”
 Lead nurtures run over a long period of time and people are entering into them at all points in time.
 So if you aren’t looking over time and trending, you aren’t seeing the full picture and seeing where things correlate.

-My recommendations come down to these:
+As a consultant, my recommendations come down to these:

 - It’s all well and good to implement the best-practice KPIs (Key Performance Indicators) like measuring marketing ROI—but if you don’t really look and see what you can measure, then it might need to be a phased rollout to enhance your capabilities.
-Therefore, put together your wishlist of metrics you’d like to have to answer your business questions and then check it to make sure you can actually get those metrics out of your system right now.
+Therefore, put together your wish list of metrics you’d like to have to answer your business questions and then check it to make sure you can actually get those metrics out of your system right now.
 If you can’t, then determine the roadmap to get to where you want to be.

 - If you want to determine correlations over time between nurture email activity performance and other metrics such as opportunities, you need to start taking snapshots of the information from the beginning and set up some level of automated reporting, whether it’s importing the snapshots into Excel or setting up an automated data feed to a BI tool.
-(DemandGen offers some great services around this need.)

-What The Metrics Are Really Telling You
+- What the Metrics Are Really Telling You

 Let’s say you’ve got the right metrics being reported.
 Now what do they mean?